 What is Renuvion?

-Renuvion is a medical device that combines helium plasma and a proprietary radiofrequency (RF) energy.
-Doctors use Renuvion in a variety of procedures to stimulate tissue contraction by carefully heating connective tissues directly beneath the skin.1,2
+Renuvion is a medical device that combines helium plasma and a proprietary radiofrequency (RF) energy to tighten skin.
+This non-surgical option is less invasive an offers a quicker recovery time than traditional skin tightening treatments such as facelifts, body lifts and arm lifts.
+Dr. Weiner uses Renuvion in a variety of procedures to stimulate tissue contraction by carefully heating connective tissues directly beneath the skin.1,2

 How does Renuvion work?